PierceNg/PasswordCrypt/src-st/PasswordCrypt.package/PCPasswordCrypt.class/README.md

-I provide secure password hashing based on SHA-256/512.
+I am an FFI to a C library providing secure password hashing based on SHA-256/512.